 More information on Route 3: Endorsed funders

 Check the eligibility and assessment criteria for a standard endorsement and submit an application for peer review by the British Academy, Royal Academy of Engineering or Royal Society.

-Note on the peer review route.
-The British Academy reviews standard ‘exceptional talent and promise’ applications are reviewed by the British Academy for humanities and social sciences, the Royal Academy of Engineering covers engineering, and the Royal Society covers natural and medical sciences.
+‘Exceptional talent and promise’ applications are reviewed by the British Academy for humanities and social sciences, the Royal Academy of Engineering for engineering, and the Royal Society for natural and medical sciences.
 If you do not meet the criteria for standard endorsement, you may still be eligible for a Skilled Worker visa.
 If you are coming to the UK for the purposes of collaboration, training or knowledge exchange, you may apply through the Government Authorised Exchange Worker route.